ZenonSeth/respec/doc/api.md

 # General Info

-Respec's API aims to implement all features from the [Luanti Formspec API](https://github.com/luanti-org/luanti/blob/master/doc/lua_api.md#formspec), with 3 very minor exceptions.
+Respec's API aims to support all features from the [Luanti Formspec API](https://github.com/luanti-org/luanti/blob/master/doc/lua_api.md#formspec), with 2 minor exceptions (those being: size-less `field[]` and `real_coordinates[]`).

-Respec provides utilities for easier positioning and sizing of elements, callbacks to elements, as well as some other conveniences.
+Respec provides:
+- Easy and versatile method of positioning and sizing of elements
+- Auto-sizing for some text elements
+- Easy callbacks for interactive elements
+- Quality-of-life features to decrease how much code has to be written

-Each `respec.elements` class corresponds to a Luanti `formspec` element, and while some (like `Button`s or `Label`s) are self explanatory, others - like `Listring`s require some knowledge of the formspec API.
+Each `respec.elements.` class corresponds to a Luanti `formspec` element, and while some (like `Button`s or `Label`s) are fairly self explanatory, others - like `Listring`s require some knowledge of the formspec API.

 # Form
 To create a form use: